-Sure, you think you’re going to raise your child to see eye-to-eye with you on the important things – politics, local sports rivalries, Coke or Pepsi – but Baby is already an individual with his own opinions, and you never know which ones are going to be different from yours.
-So yes, it’s difficult and frustrating when Baby is wailing and you have no idea what’s wrong, but just remember, it’s always possible that he is distraught over the fact that he saw someone walk out of the store with a Coke, when he thinks Pepsi is clearly the superior choice.
+Sure, you think you’re going to raise your child to see eye-to-eye with you on the important things – politics, local sports rivalries, Coke or Pepsi – but Baby is already an individual with their own opinions, and you never know which ones are going to be different from yours.
+So yes, it’s difficult and frustrating when Baby is wailing and you have no idea what’s wrong, but just remember, it’s always possible that they are distraught over the fact that they saw someone walk out of the store with a Coke, when they think Pepsi is clearly the superior choice.
 Sometimes, ignorance is bliss.

 - There will be a time when the house will feel too quiet

-It’s hard to believe, but a decade or so down the line, Baby will probably be out of the house as often as he’s home, between school and friends and activities.
-A decade after that, he will have flown the coop entirely.
+It’s hard to believe, but a decade or so down the line, Baby will probably be out of the house as often as they're home, between school and friends and activities.
+A decade after that, they will have flown the coop entirely.
 It’s not that you can’t ever get a moment’s silence, it’s that it’s unfairly distributed, time-wise.